morris7s/ITM352_F21_repo/README.md

 # ITM352_F21_repo
-its another world for me
+This will now be my ITM 352 repository

+P.S.
 Aloha!
 This for Sean.
 I hope I'm good at coding LOL.